mixxxdj/manual/source/chapters/controlling_mixxx.rst

 Installing a mapping from the forum
 -----------------------------------
 To use a controller mapping that did not come bundled with Mixxx, place the controller mapping in your User Mappings folder.
-This is the folder called "controllers" inside your User Preferences folder.
-To open your User Mappings folder, go to :menuselection:`Preferences --> Controllers` and click the :guilabel:`Open User Mapping Folder` button.
-Alternatively, navigate to the folder in your :term:`OS <operating system>` file browser:
+To open it , go to :menuselection:`Preferences --> Controllers` and click the
+:guilabel:`Open User Mapping Folder` button.
+Alternatively, use your :term:`OS <operating system>` file browser to navigate there.
+The locations and more details can be found in :ref:`appendix-settings-files`.

-  * GNU/Linux: :file:`/home/<username>/.mixxx/controllers`
-  * macOS: :file:`/Users/<username>/Library/Containers/org.mixxx.mixxx/Data/Library/Application Support/Mixxx/controllers`
-  * Windows Vista and newer: :file:`C:\\Users\\<username>\\AppData\\Mixxx\\controllers`
-  * Windows XP: :file:`C:\\Documents and Settings\\<username>\\AppData\\controllers`

-On Windows, the :file:`AppData` folder is hidden, so if you have not already, you will need to set Windows Explorer to show hidden files and folders (how to do this varies with each version of Windows).

 If the mapping was posted as a :file:`.zip` file, first extract the :file:`.zip` file by right clicking on it in your file browser and selecting the option for